 I'm grateful for Autumn, for the cooler weather, for autumn colours and smells, for the first fire in a wood fireplace on a crisp autumn evening, for pumpkin soups and pies, for the wind rusting the leaves, for the crisp air and the sight of geese honking as they fly overhead...

 Mother Nature did all the work and provided all the colours, shades, and shapes.
 I was just at the right place at the right time!

-Here's one Cut And Dry post-video that I'm sure you'll find it quite amusing.
-How about a Ba-Donka-Donk? :)
+P.S.
+Here's a Cut And Dry post that I'm sure you'll find it quite amusing.
+How about a Ba-Donka-Donk? ;)